Start Your Openwater Journey

 • Automated tests run on your PR

-• CLA signature required (automated)
+• CLA signature prompt (one-time, automated)

 Hardware Contribution Guide